Adam’s Rib (1949) dir. George Cukor

 w/ Andy Griffith, Patricia Neal, Anthony Franciosa, Walter Matthau, Lee Remick, Rod Brasfield, Charles Irving, Marshall Neilan, Lois Nettleton, Burl Ives, Bennett Cerf

-Two years before Elmer Gantry (1960) cast a spotlight on evangelism, and two decades before Network (1976) exposed TV sensationalism, Kazan joined up with controversial novelist Schulberg to make this prophetic study of media power.
+Two years before Elmer Gantry (1960) cast a spotlight on evangelism, and two decades before Network (1976) exposed TV sensationalism, Elia Kazan joined up with controversial novelist Budd Schulberg to make this prophetic study of media power.
 It’s even more relevant now than ever yet remains underappreciated.
 Perhaps Kazan’s tarnished reputation is to blame.
 A special feature on the DVD, though, addresses how the distressing experience of “naming names” during the HUAC hearings pushed Kazan toward a more effective use of moral ambiguity in his films.
 It’s certainly true here.
-Another reason for the film’s obscurity may be that it’s now difficult for potential viewers to imagine Griffith—TV’s sheriff Andy Taylor—as corrupt enough to live up to the movie’s tagline: “POWER!
+Another reason for the film’s obscurity may be that it’s now difficult for potential viewers to imagine Andy Griffith—TV’s sheriff Andy Taylor—as corrupt enough to live up to the movie’s tagline: “POWER!
 He loved it!
 He took it raw in big gulpfuls…he liked the taste, the way it mixed with the bourbon and the sin in his blood!”
-Taylor plays a singing hobo turned folk hero named Lonesome Rhodes, compared to Will Rogers in his ability to persuade the masses.
+Griffith plays a singing hobo turned folk hero named Lonesome Rhodes, compared to Will Rogers in his ability to persuade the masses.
 What Rhodes learns as a radio personality in Arkansas, he applies to TV and national politics.
 Griffith is brilliant at putting on the good ol’ boy charm for Lonesome’s fans while flashing a dark streak for us.
 The woman who discovers Rhodes, in jail on a drunk and disorderly charge, is quite his opposite: a “cold fish respectable girl” played beautifully by Patricia Neal (The Fountainhead).
 There’s not just one but two climactic scenes, each a doozy.
 126 minutes, b+w.

 14 Hours (1951) dir.
 Henry Hathaway